MCPEngu/easyLinuxGUI/README.md

 - Ungoogled Chromium, LibreWolf, Wine-Staging with Winetricks, Liquorix kernel (optional).

 # Pre-requitesite
-- This tool only only support: Ubuntu 20.04 LTS Focal (other soon)
+- This tool currently supports Debian-based OS only including:
+- Ubuntu 20.04 LTS (Focal)
+- Debian 10 Buster
 - You must have access to root account over SSH connection with password or key (.pem/.ppk - no password).

 # Support